Infineon/mtb-example-anycloud-wifi-scan/README.md

     **Note:** The serial terminal output will contain duplicate SSID scan results because the WHD successively scans each channel and it is possible that it detects multiple probe responses from a network while scanning in the channel occupied by the network.

-5. Press the user button to switch to the *SSID scan filter*, which scans for only the network whose SSID is provided in `SCAN_FOR_SSID_VALUE`.
+5. Press the user button to switch to the *SSID scan filter*, which scans only for the network whose SSID is provided in `SCAN_FOR_SSID_VALUE`.

     **Figure 2.
 Scan Output with SSID Filter**

     ![](images/figure2.png)

-6. Press the user button (SW2) to switch to the *MAC address scan filter*, which scans for only the network whose MAC address is provided in `SCAN_FOR_MAC_ADDRESS`.
+6. Press the user button (SW2) to switch to the *MAC address scan filter*, which scans only for the network whose MAC address is provided in `SCAN_FOR_MAC_ADDRESS`.

     **Figure 3.
 Scan Output with MAC Address**

     ![](images/figure3.png)

-7. Press SW2 again to switch to the *ISM band scan filter*, which scans for only the networks which advertize in the frequency band provided in `SCAN_FOR_BAND_VALUE`.
+7. Press SW2 again to switch to the *ISM band scan filter*, which scans only for the networks that advertize in the frequency band provided in `SCAN_FOR_BAND_VALUE`.

-   **Note:** The targets CY8CPROTO-062-4343W, CY8CKIT-062-WIFI-BT, and CYW9P62S1-43438EVB-01 use CYW4343X which is a single-band device; it can detect only those networks occupying the 2.4-GHz band.
+   **Note:** The targets CY8CPROTO-062-4343W, CY8CKIT-062-WIFI-BT, and CYW9P62S1-43438EVB-01 use CYW4343X, which is a single-band device; it can detect only those networks occupying the 2.4-GHz band.

     **Figure 4.
 Scan Output with Frequency Band Filter**

     ![](images/figure4.png)

-8. Press SW2 again to switch to the *RSSI range scan filter*, which scans for only the networks whose RSSI is better than the RSSI provided in `SCAN_FOR_RSSI_VALUE`.
+8. Press SW2 again to switch to the *RSSI range scan filter*, which scans only for the networks whose RSSI is better than the RSSI provided in `SCAN_FOR_RSSI_VALUE`.

     **Figure 5.
 Scan Output with RSSI Filter**